Joey Bosa: 2019

-2020 season
+2020

 On July 28, 2020, Bosa signed a five-year, $135 million contract extension with the Chargers, making him the highest-paid defensive player in the league.
 In Week 12 against the Buffalo Bills, Bosa recorded three sacks on Josh Allen and recovered a fumble lost by Allen during the 27–17 loss.
 He earned his third Pro Bowl nomination.
 He was ranked 32nd by his fellow players on the NFL Top 100 Players of 2021.

-2021 season
+2021

 The 2021 season saw Bosa record a career-high 7 forced fumbles.
-Bosa's best single game for solo tackles in the 2021 season was the October 17, 2021, loss to the Baltimore Ravens.
+Bosa's best single game for solo tackles in the 2021 season was the October 17, 2021, loss to the Ravens.
 Bosa made 5 solo tackles in the Chargers loss to the Ravens.

 Bosa earned his fourth trip to the Pro Bowl but did not play after pulling out of the game with an undisclosed injury.
 Hall of Fame linebacker Junior Seau and Bosa are the only Chargers defensive players selected to four Pro Bowls over the first five seasons of a career.
 He was ranked 30th by his fellow players on the NFL Top 100 Players of 2022 list.

-2022 season
+2022

-During Week 3 against the Jacksonville Jaguars, Bosa left the game with a groin injury.
+During Week 3 against the Jaguars, Bosa left the game with a groin injury.
 It was later revealed that he needed surgery to repair the core muscle area of the groin.
 He was placed on injured reserve on September 28, 2022.
 He was designated to return from injured reserve on December 29, 2022.
 He was activated from injured reserve two days later.
+In the 2022 season, he finished with 2.5 sacks in five games.
 Against the same team in the Wild Card Round, Bosa committed a costly penalty by removing his helmet on the field in frustration after a late Jaguars touchdown.
 Trailing by four points, Jacksonville subsequently scored on a two-point conversion and later won the game with a field goal as time expired.

+2023

+Bosa appeared in nine games and started five in the 2023 season.
+He finished with 6.5 sacks, one pass defended, and one forced fumble.

+2024

+Bosa appeared in 14 games and started nine in the 2024 season.
+He finished with five sacks and two forced fumbles.
+He recorded a sack in the Wild Card Round loss to the Texans.
+On March 5, 2025, Bosa was released by the Chargers.
+At the time of his release, he was one of the last remaining players from the San Diego era (though the last player continuously playing with the Chargers in both San Diego and Los Angeles).

+Buffalo Bills

+On March 13, 2025, Bosa signed a one-year, $12.6 million contract with the Buffalo Bills.